yanivpr/location_tracker/README.md

 # Location Tracker

-A ruby program that tracks routes.
+A ruby program that tracks routes, as I understood from [here](http://challenge.distribusion.com/the_one/red_pill).

 It downloads routes from different sources, parses them and imports to the system.